psdurco/EAO/README.md

 - 🏛 **[Applying EAO in Everyday Life](articles/apply.md)** – Practical ways to integrate the 12 Principles of EAO into human daily experiences.

-- 🤖 **[Mathematical Model of EAO for AI](articles/model.md)** – A structured mathematical approach to integrating EAO principles into artificial intelligence decision-making and cognition.

 - 📜 **[Philosophy](articles/philosophy.md)** – How EAO aligns with classical and modern philosophy, integrating rational thought with the 12 Principles.

 - 🔬 **[Science & Rational Thought](articles/science.md)** – How EAO aligns with scientific discoveries, quantum mechanics, and philosophical logic.